Sibu: Local authorities

-A local council was first set up in Sibu on 31 January 1925 during the era of Brooke administration.
+Sibu's local council traces its origins back to 31 January 1925, during the Brooke administration.
 It was later upgraded to Sibu Urban District Council (SUDC) in 1952.
-After 29 years of administration, SUDC was upgraded to Sibu Municipal Council (SMC) on 1 November 1981.
-SMC administers the town with a jurisdiction area of 129.5 km2 from the banks of Rajang River to Salim road uptown.
-SUDC and SMC headquarters were housed inside the Sibu Town Hall for 38 years from 1962 to 2000.
-SMC headquarters was later relocated to Wisma Sanyan in 2001.
-The chairman of SMC is Tiong Thai King.
-The outskirts of Sibu such as Sibu Jaya and Selangau District are administered by Sibu Rural District Council (SRDC) covering a total area of 6,000 km2.
-SRDC headquarters is also located inside the Wisma Sanyan tower.
+Initially established, it evolved into the Sibu Urban District Council (SUDC) in 1952.
+After nearly three decades of operation, SUDC underwent further development, culminating in its upgrade to the Sibu Municipal Council (SMC) on 1 November 1981.

+SMC assumes authority over the town, overseeing a jurisdiction spanning 129.5 km2, extending from the banks of the Rajang River to the uptown area along Jalan Salim.
+Initially headquartered within the Sibu Town Hall from 1962 to 2000, SMC later relocated to Wisma Sanyan in 2001.
+The current chairman of SMC is Clarence Ting Ing Horh.

+Beyond the town centre, peripheral areas like Sibu Jaya and the district of Selangau fall under the administration of the Sibu Rural District Council (SRDC), which manages a vast territory covering 6,000 km2.
+Both SMC and SRDC are headquartered within Wisma Sanyan.

-Sibu Islamic Complex opened in September 2014.
-It houses Sibu Resident Office, Sibu District Office, State Treasury Office, Social Welfare Department, and State Islamic Religious Department (JAIS).
+Furthermore, Sibu's administrative landscape expanded with the inauguration of the Sibu Islamic Complex in September 2014.
+This complex serves as the home to various governmental bodies, including the Sibu Resident Office, Sibu District Office, State Treasury Office, Social Welfare Department, and the State Islamic Religious Department (JAIS).